 This convenience increases your likelihood of achieving compliance, especially in highly regulated industries.
 The product also helps you protect sensitive files from unauthorized access by providing you with granular control over your data, no matter where it travels.

-To learn more about securing documents and data, read our e-book.
+Learn more about securing documents and data, read the Definitive Guide to Data Security.